eea/eea.docker.kgs/README.md

 * [RelStorage/PostgreSQL client](https://github.com/eea/eea.docker.kgs/tree/master/examples/relstorage/README.md)
 * [Development mode](https://github.com/eea/eea.docker.kgs/tree/master/examples/develop/README.md)

-### Extend the image with custom buildout configuration files
+## Extending this image

-For this you have the possibility to override:
+For this you'll have to provide the following custom files:

 * `buildout.cfg`
+* `Dockerfile`

-Below is an example of `buildout.cfg` and `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:
+Below is an example of `buildout.cfg` and `Dockerfile` to build a custom version of Plone with your custom versions of packages based on `EEA KGS` image:

 **buildout.cfg**: